 5. My blog is unique because my story is unique, my writing style is unique, the people I help are unique, and I have proven success stories helping people in all kinds of different subjects.
 I also have a very transparent philosophy, I explain what is working and what is not and I’ve been doing so on my blog since 2005.

 14. Ankit Singla from Bloggertipstricks.com

 2. When I stepped into blogging, no one was there to guide me.
 I did a lot of hard work to get essential information from various sources.
 From my blog, I’m trying to help learners who want to start blogging as a career.
-So, I have been providing various blogging tips and tricks which worked for me through my blog.
+So, I have been providing various blogging tips and tricks which worked for me on my blog.

 3. A blogger must be capable to write for readers, generate useful content, present it well, promote aggressively and help others.
 I hope I’m doing well in these areas.

 4. People who are interested to learn to blog!
 Be of any age, or of any niche.
 If they want to learn basic blogging strategies then I would say my blog is the right place to satisfy their needs.

 5. There are lots of blogs under blogging niche which offers excellent content.
 But providing great content isn’t enough.
 It must be understandable for everyone, especially for novice people and thus focusing to create content with good readability.

 I’m familiar with the difficulties of learning the blogging concepts and I don’t want my readers to face the problems in understanding the materials.
 So, I’m trying to give simple and helpful contents for them.
 Even though my blog posts are of not high quality but yes they are beneficial to my visitors and they would like to read them.

 I’m very thankful to these dedicated bloggers for providing their helpful responses for some crucial blogging questions for fellow bloggers.